Create a Video Analyzer for Media account

 It's highly recommended to have the following three accounts in the same region: the Video Analyzer for Media account that you're connecting with the Media Services account, as well as the Azure storage account connected to the same Media Services account.

 Make sure the Media Services account was created with the classic APIs.

 When creating a storage account for your Media Services account, select StorageV2 for account kind and Geo-redundant (GRS) for replication fields.

 Make sure to write down the Media Services resource and account names.
 You'll need them for the steps in the next section.

 The reserved units are charged to your account, view pricing details.s

-Before you can play your videos in the Video Indexer web app, you must start the default Streaming Endpoint of the new Media Services account.
+Before you can play your videos in the Video Analyzer for Media web app, you must start the default Streaming Endpoint of the new Media Services account.

 In the new Media Services account, select Streaming endpoints.
 Then select the streaming endpoint and press start.

-For Video Indexer to authenticate with Media Services API, an AD app needs to be created.
+For Video Analyzer for Media to authenticate with Media Services API, an AD app needs to be created.
 The following steps guide you through the Azure AD authentication process described in Get started with Azure AD authentication by using the Azure portal:

 In the new Media Services account, select API access.